JoseRoca/AfxNova/docs/File Management /CIFileDialogEvents.md

+# CIFileDialogEents and CIFileDialogControlEvents classes.

-The `CIFileDialogEents` class implements the `IFileDialogEvents`interface, that exposes methods that allow notification of events within a common file dialog.
+The `CIFileDialogEents` class implements the `IFileDialogEvents` interface, that exposes methods that allow notification of events within a common file dialog.

+The `CIFileDialogControlEvents` class implements the `IFileDialogControlEvents` interface, that exposes methods that allow an application to be notified of events that are related to controls that the application has added to a common file dialog.

 **Include file:** AfxNova/CIFileDialogEvents.inc

 ---

-## Methods
+## CIFileDialogEents Methods

 | Name       | Description |
 | ---------- | ----------- |